 Our "Live Read" Finalist Writer also receives:

-* A Live Reading of their screenplay and Q&A Session as a 2020 BIFF Special Event
+* A Live Reading of their screenplay and Q&A Session as a 2020 BIFF Special Event (when possible, in person or online)

 * Screenplay and career coaching from Barbara Schiffman (coordinator of the 2020 Screenwriting Competition; formerly a Hollywood story analyst, script consultant and creative executive)